faultycore/SpotifyAdMute/README.md

 # spotify-ad-mute
 Console application that mutes Spotify during an ad and unmutes as soon as the ad is finished.
+It only works on Windows with the Spotify desktop app (not Spotify web).

 Disclaimer
 --